KobayashiComputing/DailyDues/dev_plan.md

 pip install --force-reinstall (Resolve-Path C:\gtk\wheels\pycairo*.whl)
 ```

-#### GUI Toolkit Integration

-Whichever GUI toolkit is ultimately used, it will need to be isolated so that the it can be updated separately from the main project.
-This will most easily be done using [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ### PyInstaller (for Windows (initially))

 A cursory review of the available tools to bundle a Python project into an "executable" indicates that [PyInstaller](https://pyinstaller.org/en/stable/) will likely be the way to go.